rbjolly/WSL-Config-for-Web-Dev-and-SQL/README.md

   7. To uninstall PHP
      * `sudo apt-get purge php-fpm`
      * `sudo apt-get autoremove`
+  8. Switch to the PHP-FPM pool configurations directory /etc/php/8.3/fpm/pool.d/: `cd /etc/php/8.3/fpm/pool.d/`

+  9. Open the default PHP-FPM pool configuration /etc/php/8.3/fpm/pool.d/www.conf: `$ sudo nano www.conf`

+  10. Find the [www] option to verify your PHP-FPM pool name.

+  11. Find the user and group options and verify they run as the user: www-data.

+  12. Find the listen directive and verify the socket path to access the PHP-FPM service on your server (listen = /run/php/php8.3-fpm.sock).

+  13. Restart PHP engine if changes were made: `sudo systemctl restart php8.3-fpm`

   ## [Python](https://www.python.org/doc/)
   Note the following may not apply to Ubuntu 24.04 so you are warned.